-The term “foundation” can be especially confusing, since different types of tax-exempt entities can the term foundation in its name, even it is not an exempt private foundation.
+The word “foundation” can be especially confusing, since different types of tax-exempt entities can use the term foundation in its name.

 The Internal Revenue Code distinguishes Section 501(c)(3) nonprofit organizations into various tax categories, including private foundations and public charities.
-Generally, private foundations and public charities are distinguished primarily by the level of public involvement in their activities.
+Generally, private foundations and public charities are distinguished but a number of factors, including the level of public involvement in their activities.

 Difference between public charity and private foundation